oven-sh/bun/README.md

 // Statement object
 var statement = db.query("SELECT * FROM foo WHERE count = ?");

-// return all the query results as an array of arrays, binding 2 to "count" statement.get(2);
+// return the first row as an object, binding 2 to the count parameter statement.get(2);
 // => { id: 1, greeting: "Welcome to bun!", count: 2 }

 // Statement object, but with named parameters var statement = db.query("SELECT * FROM foo WHERE count = $count");

-// return all the query results as an array of arrays, binding 2 to "count" statement.get({ $count: 2 });
+// return the first row as an object, binding 2 to the count parameter statement.get({ $count: 2 });
 // => { id: 1, greeting: "Welcome to bun!", count: 2 }
 ```